satansdeer/satansdeer.github.com/content/legacy-posts/git-remote-origin-push-pull/index.md

 git push -u origin main
 ```

 After that, Git knows that your local `main` branch tracks `origin/main`.
-Future pushes can usually be:
+Future pushes can be:

 ```bash
 git push